a-henderson/autohotkey-transcription-audio-loop/README.md

 * Wait 5 seconds
 * Hold F7 for 500 miliseconds, to rewind the recording about a second

-The specific times in the loop can be customised in the 'Settings' context menu of the script.
+The specific times in the loop can be customised in the 'Settings' option of the script tray menu.